2023 Saskatchewan Income Tax Calculator

 Passive Income

-Passive income comes from activities in which you are not actively involved, such as rental properties, business partnerships, or dividends from stocks.
-Like other income types, passive income must also be considered when using the Saskatchewan Income Tax Calculator.
+Passive income is money you earn without working for it directly.
+It can come from things like rental properties, business partnerships, or dividends from stocks.
+Just like other types of income, you need to think about passive income when using the Saskatchewan Income Tax Calculator.

 Other Income

-Additional forms of earnings categorized as ‘Other Income’ may include COVID-19 recovery benefits like CERB and CESB payments, pensions, and social assistance payments.
-It’s crucial to factor these incomes into your tax calculations, as they are subject to taxation.
-A thorough understanding of all income sources is key to achieving an accurate tax estimate in Saskatchewan.
+Additional types of earnings that fall under ‘Other Income’ can include COVID-19 benefits like CERB and CESB, pensions, and social assistance payments.
+It is important to include these incomes in your tax calculations as they are taxed.
+Knowing all sources of income is important for getting a good tax estimate in Saskatchewan.

 Understanding Saskatchewan Deductions & Credits